daveberning/griddle/README.md

 Griddle is built with a mobile first approach.
 Meaning that the classes will apply to all breakpoints until specified at a different point.

-For example: The above code will render a column that spans one (1) column across the five (5) breakpoints.
+For example: The above code will render a column that spans one (1) column across the six (6) breakpoints.

 We can overwrite this to have it span six (6) columns at the `md` breakpoint: